OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/cosmos-db/documentdb-python-application.md

         # Read documents and take first since id should not be duplicated.
         doc = next((doc for doc in client.ReadDocuments(coll['_self']) if doc['id'] == config.DOCUMENTDB_DOCUMENT))

-        # Take hello data from hello deploy_preference and increment our database
+        # Take the data from the deploy_preference and increment our database
         doc[form.deploy_preference.data] = doc[form.deploy_preference.data] + 1
         replaced_document = client.ReplaceDocument(doc['_self'], doc)

-        # Create a model toopass tooresults.html
+        # Create a model to pass to results.html
         class VoteObject:
             choices = dict()
             total_votes = 0